Is Breast Implant Illness Real? Doctors Discuss Symptoms and Recovery

 Indeed, many practicing plastic surgeons — but not all — see little if any evidence to support the claims of groups such as The Implant Truth Survivors Committee.

-“Overall, the symptoms reported for BII are vague and can be attributed to a number of maladies,” says Greg A. Buford, MD, a board-certified plastic surgeon in Englewood, Colorado.
+“Overall, the symptoms reported for BII are vague and can be attributed to a number of maladies,” says Dr. Greg A. Buford, a board-certified plastic surgeon in Englewood, CO.
 “There is no hard science to correlate these symptoms with the presence of breast implants.
 Instead, the movement to substantiate and give support to this illness is almost entirely through chat rooms and anecdotal reports.”

 Buford does not completely discount the possibility that a woman could have a reaction to her implants, because a person can have a reaction to literally any substance, but he believes that the sheer number of women receiving breast implants per year as compared to the number reporting this mysterious illness just doesn’t add up.

-“The Dow Corning engineering data shows that the implant shell degrades at 8 to 10 years due to a lipolysis reaction,” she says.
-“Science shows that silicone is an adjuvant capable of causing autoimmune disease, that mold can grow in and around saline implants, that fibromylagia is common with ruptured implants, and that patients with certain HLA types become very ill when exposed to silicone.
+“The Dow Corning engineering data shows that the implant shell degrades at eight to ten years due to a lipolysis reaction,” she says.
+“Science shows that silicone is an adjuvant capable of causing autoimmune disease, that mold can grow in and around saline implants, that fibromylagia is common with ruptured implants, and that patients with certain HLA types [part of the immune system] become very ill when exposed to silicone.”

 Kolb also points out that the FDA’s website includes an article showing that women with ruptured silicone breast implants had a high likelihood of having fibromyalgia, yet the agency continues to tell the public that implants do not cause systemic disease.

-Over the years Kolb has seen thousands of patients she says were ill from leaking and or ruptured silicone implants.
-She treats these women by performing breast implant removal (explant) procedures and providing detoxification supplements at Plastikos, her clinic in Atlanta.
+Over the years Kolb has seen thousands of patients she says were ill from leaking or ruptured silicone implants.
+She treats these women by performing breast implant removal — an explant procedure — and providing detoxification supplements at Plastikos, her clinic in Atlanta.

-According to Kolb many of these women have seen doctors who said that the women’s illnesses were not due to their implants, yet they recovered after breast removal surgery, treatment of co-infections, antifungals and detoxification.
+According to Kolb, many of these women have seen doctors who said that their illnesses were not due to their implants, yet they recovered after breast removal surgery, treatment of co-infections, antifungals, and detoxification.

 Kolb is not alone among experts in her concern over the potential dangers of breast implants.
-Some say that the science has yet to establish associations of silicone breast implants with immune related conditions, yet still feel that there is enough anecdotal evidence to suggest that BII is a real phenomenon.
+Some say that science has yet to establish an associations between silicone breast implants and immune related conditions, yet still feel that there is enough anecdotal evidence to suggest that BII is a real phenomenon.

-“Even though there have not been conclusive studies about the direct clinical correlation between implant and illness, there have been real patient stories with real experiences of symptom improvement and overall well-being after implant removal,” says board-certified Scottdale plastic surgeon Cheri Ong, MD, who is also a passionate advocate for women’s health.
+“Even though there have not been conclusive studies about the direct clinical correlation between implant and illness, there have been real patient stories with real experiences of symptom improvement and overall well-being after implant removal,” says Dr. Cheri Ong, a board-certified plastic surgeon in Scottdale, AZ who is also a passionate advocate for women’s health.

 “As a plastic surgeon with functional medicine training, I believe that it is not all psychological,” Ong continues.
 “We just do not know and may not be able to clearly define the pathways on why some things occur.
-There is still a lot to be learned regarding the topic, and I believe that that some of us are more predisposed or more ‘sensitive’ to certain materials based on our genetic makeup.
-We know that some of us have genetic makeup that does not allow some of our detoxification pathways to function properly (MTHFR).
-In addition, all of us have certain environmental triggers or food that increases the inflammatory response in the body that are mediated differently from a true allergy reaction.”
+There is still a lot to be learned regarding the topic, and I believe that that some of us are more predisposed or more ‘sensitive’ to certain materials based on our genetic makeup.”

 Ong points out that for most patients the cause is not their breast implants.
 She says that overall well-being usually improves with correction of nutrient deficiencies, elimination diets and improvement in the patient’s immune system.
 But she feels that if other causes are not identified, it is reasonable for the patient to have the implants removed, so long as they are well-educated and informed on the topic.